microsoft/vscode-docs/docs/getstarted/keybindings.md

 The type command will receive `{"text": "Hello World"}` as its first argument and add "Hello World" to the file instead of producing the default command.

-For more information on command with arguments, refer to [Complex Commands](https://code.visualstudio.com/docs/extensionAPI/vscode-api-commands#_commands).
+For more information on commands that take arguments, refer to [Complex Commands](/docs/extensionAPI/vscode-api-commands.md).

 ## Removing a specific key binding rule